CornellDataScience/NLP_Research-FA17/README.md

 # CDS: NLP Research Team

-## Introduction
+## About Us
 We are a student-led research team from [Cornell Data Science ](https://datascience.engineering.cornell.edu/index.html)(CDS), working on Natural Language Processing projects under [Prof. Thorsten Joachims](http://www.cs.cornell.edu/people/tj/).
-This semester, we are participating in the [Yelp Dataset Challenge](https://www.yelp.com/dataset/challenge).
-You can visit the subteam folders to see our individual work.
+This semester, we are participating in the [Yelp Dataset Challenge](https://www.yelp.com/dataset/challenge), aiming to provide analytic insights from the raw review texts.
+Our final products are in the form research paper, making the use of machine learning algorithms and statistical validations.
+You can visit the subteam sections to see our individual work.

+## Achivements

+Coming Soon!

 ## Subteams

 * ### [**Extracting Rating Dimensions with Text Reviews**](/latent_variable)
    **Members:** Xuwen Shen (STAT '18), Xinzhe Yang (CS '20)
    The goal for the project is to create a recommendation system which recommends restaurants to a specific user given the user's preference and the restaurants' rating with respect to the user's preference.

 * ### [**Improving Star Rating as Trend-Aware Performance Metrics**](/topic_over_time)
   **Members:** Kenta Takatsu (CS '19), Caroline Chang (CS '20)
-  This project has two components: developing star-prediction system to better assess business performance using different types of classifiers and exploring topic-based tag matching where we remove ambiguous tags and even extract implicit business traits.
+  We are developing a stream-lined star-prediction system to better assess business performance using different types of classifiers, which accounts for the temporal trends in user review topics and the strength/weakness of business characteristics in latent space.

 * ### [**Local Elites in Yelp**](/local-elites)
   **Members:** Brandon Kates (BTRY '19), Brian Cheang (CS '20)